devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

 ## Self-Attention

-When Transformer is introduced, the concept of self-attention becomes important.
-The main function is to produce a vector that is related to the word being focused.
+In the original BERT design, self-attention is a small part in the encoder and decoder block.
+The purpose is to focus on important words and are used with other parts such as feed forward, etc to produce the output for the bigger block(encoder, decoder).

 ![output of self-attention](/assets/images/self-attention-input-output.png)

-Zooming in, these are the process taken to produce the output.
+Zooming into the self-attention section, these are the processes to produce the output.

 ![process of self-attention](/assets/images/self-attention-process.png)